eecs490/gradescope-utils/README.md

 `make install` builds everything, which requires **a lot** of dependencies.
 You probably want to `make install-lite` which uses the included tarball.

-You may need to install some cpan modules, which many of the perl scripts use:
-- `cpan Want`
-- `cpan strictures`
-- `cpan Carp::Assert`
-- `cpan File::Slurp`
-- `cpan IO::Prompter`
-- `cpan Capture::Prompter`
-- `cpan IPC::Run`
-- or whenever you get the "you may need to install the FOO::BAR module" message
+You may need to install cpan modules as you go-- whenever you get the "you may need to install the FOO::BAR module" message.

-You should do this on an as-you-go basis.
+`make install-runtime-deps` installs some of the runtime dependencies.
 ## BUGS
 Please raise issues on the [github](https://github.com/eecs490/gradescope-utils) or email [hejohns@umich.edu](mailto:hejohns@umich.edu)